junxit/us-congress-bills-114/metadata.md

 - 2015-05-15 — Placed on the Union Calendar, Calendar No. 81.
 - 2015-05-15 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-115.
 - 2015-05-15 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-115.
+- 2015-05-18 — Considered under suspension of the rules. (consideration: CR H3284-3293)
+- 2015-05-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1987.
+- 2015-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-18 — Mr. Graves (LA) moved to suspend the rules and pass the bill, as amended.
+- 2015-05-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3284-3291)
+- 2015-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3284-3291)